 Market depth in use

-However to trade a limit order there and then or at a future date, the trader can check the depth of market which is to say the order book depth and see if there are sufficient orders matching their desired fill at that price.
-The trader may notice that the order book changes and indeed the rate at which the order book changes is related to the liquidity of a market (which itself is dynamic).
+However, to trade a limit order there and then or at a future date, the trader can check the depth of market, which is to say, the order book depth, and see if there are sufficient orders matching their desired fill at that price.
+The trader may notice that the order book changes, and indeed the rate at which the order book changes is related to the liquidity of a market (which itself is dynamic).

 Brief summary

-Looking at key components of liquidity in CFD trading: firstly the trader adds liquidity to their account by depositing.
+Looking at key components of liquidity in CFD trading: firstly, the trader adds liquidity to their account by depositing.
 This gives them buying power.
 What they can buy and at what price depends on their account liquidity and other factors such as risk management and leverage.
-When an order is placed, the CFD provider will create a contract to exchange the different between the value of the CFD at the beginning and end of the trade and then likely hedge their exposure.
+When an order is placed, the CFD provider will create a contract to exchange the difference between the value of the CFD at the beginning and end of the trade and then likely hedge their exposure.

-In the case of CFD trading, the external market is not where the order is matched, but rather plays a role in determining the price (as the contract price is aligned with the real asset price) and how much of the order the provider can fill at the quoted price.
-This is a function of risk management as well as the capacity to access resources such as liquidity providers to enable the provider to effectively offer CFDs to the trader at the desired price.
+In the case of CFD trading, the external market is not where the order is matched but rather plays a role in determining the price (as the contract price is aligned with the real asset price) and how much of the order the provider can fill at the quoted price.
+This is a function of risk management as well as the capacity to access resources, such as liquidity providers, to enable the provider to effectively offer CFDs to the trader at the desired price.

 Trade on a demo account